enihar/micro-batching/README.md

 Make sure that the project is built (`npm run build`) before running the tests.
 The test files import the compiled code from the `dist` directory.

+## Core Features

+1. **Job Submission (`submitJob`)**

+   - Allows a caller to submit a single job for processing.
+   - Returns a `Promise` that resolves with the result (`JobResult`) after processing.
+   - Jobs are stored in an internal queue (`pendingJobs`) and processed in batches based on configuration.
+   - Jobs submitted during shutdown are rejected.

+2. **Batch Processing**

+   - Uses the `BatchProcessor` dependency to process accepted jobs in small batches.
+   - A batch is processed either when the configured batch size is reached or after the configured timeout (`batchFrequency`).

+3. **Configurable Batching Behavior**

+   - `batchSize`: Configurable maximum number of jobs that can be processed in a single batch.
+Defaults to `10` if not provided.
+   - `batchFrequency`: Configurable time interval (in milliseconds) after which a batch of jobs will be processed if the batch size has not been reached.
+Defaults to `1000 ms` if not provided.
+   - This allows the client to tune the batching behavior to match their throughput and latency requirements.

+4. **Graceful Shutdown (`shutdown`)**

+   - The `shutdown()` method ensures that no new jobs are accepted once the shutdown process has started.
+   - Pending jobs in the queue are processed before the system fully shuts down, ensuring that no submitted jobs are lost.
+   - The batch timer is cleared to prevent new batches from starting during shutdown.

+5. **Clear Timer Management (`clearBatchTimer`)**

+   - Clears the batch timer (`batchTimer`) used to trigger periodic batch processing.
+   - Ensures that no unnecessary or orphaned timers are left running, which could impact system performance.

+6. **Robust Error Handling**
+   - Errors during job submission are logged and rejected with an appropriate error message.
+   - Errors during batch processing are handled individually for each job, resolving the job promises with error messages.
+   - This ensures no silent failures, and all job results—successful or failed—are returned appropriately.

+## Future Extension Features

+1. **Priority Handling for Jobs**

+   - Allow jobs to have a priority field, ensuring that high-priority jobs are processed first, enhancing flexibility for different processing requirements.

+2. **Retry Logic**

+   - Introduce retry logic for jobs that fail due to transient issues, with configurable retry attempts to ensure reliability.

+3. **Metrics and Monitoring**

+   - Expose metrics such as total jobs processed, batches executed, and errors to provide insight into the system's performance and health.

+4. **Persistence for Jobs**

+   - Implement persistence for pending jobs to a database, allowing recovery and continuation of processing in the event of a system crash or restart.

+5. **Job Cancellation**

+   - Allow the ability to cancel pending jobs, providing more control in cases where a job is no longer relevant or needed.

+6. **Configurable Backoff Strategy for Retries**

+   - Implement an exponential backoff strategy for retries, allowing the system to wait progressively longer between each retry attempt, reducing strain on downstream systems.

 ## Linting and Formatting

 This project uses ESLint and Prettier for linting and formatting.